 I want you to imagine for a minute that you have been selected for jury duty, and you are sitting in the courtroom listening to the evidence.
 As you watch, the prosecution calls an expert forensic scientist to the stand, and they carefully explain the facts concerning the forensic evidence, all of which point towards the defendant’s guilt.
 Then, the defendant’s lawyer stands up and shouts, “Objection, this witness has been paid off to lie about my client!”
 After a moment of shocked silence, the judge says, “That is quite a claim.
 What evidence do you have to support it?”
 The lawyer then responds simply by saying, “only someone who had been bought off would say things like that against my client.”
 Now, what do you think is going to happen next?
 Is that a reasonable defense that the judge will accept?
 Obviously not!
 The defense is making an extraordinary assumption, and it is clearly invalid to do so.

 In an example like that, the problem is obvious.
 You can’t just make things up to dismiss facts that are inconvenient for you.
 Indeed, when a person’s fate hangs in the balance, we all want the arguments and evidence to be based on facts, not assumptions.
-Nevertheless, when it comes to science and many aspects of our daily lives (such as politics), people are often more than happy to accept assumptions, and people frequently state them as if they were facts.
+Nevertheless, when it comes to science and many aspects of our daily lives (such as politics), people are often more than happy to accept assumptions, and people frequently state them as if they are facts.
 Therefore, I am going to provide several examples of this flawed line of reasoning, and explain why it not only doesn’t work, but often commits a logical fallacy.

 The first example is probably the most common one that I encounter, and it is highly analogous to my courtroom example.
 I recently engaged in a Facebook debate with someone who made the bold claim that there is no empirical evidence for climate change.
 I responded to that assertion by providing him with multiple papers that did in fact provide empirical evidence for climate change.
 How do you think he responded?
 You probably guessed it.
 He simply claimed that all of the scientists involved in those studies had been paid off (just like my fictional lawyer did).
 That argument was clearly fallacious in my courtroom example, and it is equally flawed here.
 You can’t just assume that scientists have been paid off any time that they publish a result that you don’t like.
 You have to provide actual evidence of corruption, otherwise you are making a baseless assumption.
 In fact, journals actually require scientists to declare any conflicts of interests, and failure to do so is a serious offense (it can result in loss of funding, papers being retracted, etc.).
 So there is no need to make assumptions about conflicts of interest, because you can easily check and see if they exist.
 Nevertheless, this is one of the most common arguments among those who reject the results of modern science, and I constantly encounter it among anti-vaccers, those who oppose GMOs, climate change deniers, people who use alternative medicine and/or reject modern medicine, etc.